Monk: Catholicism

+To become a monk, one first must be accepted by a community as a postulant.
+During the time of postulancy the man lives at the monastery to test his vocation, to get to know the community and the community to get to know him.
+If the postulant and the community agree that the postulant should become a novice, he is received as such.
+At this time he is usually given the habit and a religious name.
+Both the community and the novice evaluate further whether the man is called to become a monk and he begins to participate more fully in the life of the community.
+As a postulant and novice, the man is free to leave the community at any time or the institute can dismiss him.
+Following the novitiate, which must last at least one canonical year (but not longer than two years) in the community of the novitiate the novice may profess first vows, if he is accepted to do so.
+After a few years (usually three) the monk makes solemn vows, which are binding for life.

-The monastic life generally consists of prayer in the form of the Liturgy of the Hours (also known as the Divine Office) and divine reading (lectio divina) and manual labor.
-Among most religious orders, monks live in simple, austere rooms called cells and come together daily to celebrate the Conventual Mass and to recite the Liturgy of the Hours.
-In most communities, the monks take their meals together in the refectory.
-While there is no vow of silence, many communities have a period of silence lasting from evening until the next morning and some others restrict talking to only when it is necessary for the monks to perform their work and during weekly recreation.
+The monastic life generally consists of prayer in the form of the Liturgy of the Hours, also known as the Divine Office, reading of the divine scriptures (lectio divina) and labor.
+Among most religious orders, monks live in simple, austere rooms called cells and come together daily to celebrate and to recite the Liturgy of the Hours and the Mass.
+Usually, the monks take their meals together in the refectory.
+Many communities have a period of silence lasting from evening until the next morning and some others restrict talking to only when it is necessary for the monks to perform their work and during weekly recreation.